posit-dev/publisher/CONTRIBUTING.md

   - the [CHANGELOG.md](CHANGELOG.md) for the repository
   - the [VSCode Extension CHANGELOG.md](extensions/vscode/CHANGELOG.md)
     that is bundled with the extension
+  - Update the Installation instructions in [installation.md](docs/installation.md) for the new release, using the links to the `.vsix` files uploaded to the CDN.
+  - Update the release / latest version string in the `install-publisher.bash` script.
 - Update the license docs in case any new dependencies have been added, by running

 ```